 Step1: What is your starting point?

 It’s time to take a really honest look at what you’re eating.
 What are your big rocks?
+Are you eating healthy?
 You can use our food diary template which is a free printable.
 The idea is for a few days (including weekend days) to record exactly what you’re eating and when.
 Also in the third column why?
 So much of our food decisions are based on how we’re feeling.
 Am I tired, genuinely hungry, bored, eating because others are, feeling emotional, stressed etc

 Step 2: Understanding your food challenges